Describe state management in ASP.NET.State management is a technique to manage a state of an object on different request.

 <%@ Master Language="C#" AutoEventWireup="true" CodeFile="CareerRide.master.cs" Inherits="CareerRide" %>

-How you can access the Properties and Controls of Master Pages from content pages?
+How can you access the Properties and Controls of Master Pages from content pages?

 You can access the Properties and Controls of Master Pages from content pages.
 In many situations you need User’s Name in different content pages.
 You can set this value inside the master page and then make it available to content pages as a property of the master page.